 The latest WordPress package is available from wordpress.org as a compressed

 .tar.gz file.
-Before downloading and extracting the package file, we first need to prepare the web directory by removing all files and directories from it:
+Before downloading and extracting the package file, the web directory needs to be prepared by removing all files and directories from it:

 sudo rm /var/www/html/*